OscarS05/OscarS05/README.md

 ### 🧑‍💻 About Me

 I'm a backend developer specialized in building robust and maintainable RESTful APIs with GraphQL using Node.js and Express.
-I apply Clean Architecture and Domain-Driven Design (DDD) principles to create maintainable systems.
+I apply Clean Architecture principles to create maintainable systems.
 I’m currently finishing my Software Analysis and Development degree at **SENA**.

 I've built APIs for collaborative project management, livestock control, and a microservices-based social network.
 I'm passionate about software architecture, performance, security, and writing clean, understandable code.